mailsac/mailsac-examples/services/sending_mail/sendingmail.rst

 For `plans <https://mailsac.com/pricing>`_ with unlimited internal sending messages can be sent through Mailsac's outbound SMTP server (out.mailsac.com).
-Any messages sent to a Mailsac hosted domain do not require sending credits.
+Any messages sent to a Mailsac hosted domain will not require sending credits.

 +-----------------------+-------------------------------------------------------------------------------------------+